Jadiael1/PerFarmhandWoods/README.md

   tiles.
 - Mods that deeply replace the woods map data might need custom patch tweaks.

+## Disabling or uninstalling

+If you decide to retire the mod mid-save, run the SMAPI console command `pfw_purge`.
+It removes every personal woods instance, halts the mod’s saving logic, and disables the custom warps for the remainder of the session.
+After running it, sleep to save the day, exit the game, and delete the mod before launching Stardew Valley again.

 ## Contribution and redistribution policy

 - Forks or redistributions that alter the mod to release “alternate editions” are